Is Your Dog at Risk of Liver Treat Toxicity?

 The purpose of this article is to warn against giving pets too much of one treat that can be harmless in small amounts but toxic when it is frequently given - dehydrated liver.

 Nutritionally, liver is a rich source of essential nutrients such as amino acids and fat.
 It is also a rich source of some vitamins and minerals such as A, B6, B12, C, D, riboflavin, niacin, folate, pantothenic acid, iron, zinc, phosphorus, and selenium.
-Naturally, liver is relatively small portion of canine diet.
+Naturally, liver is a relatively small portion of a canine diet.

 Functionally, the key role of the liver is to detox blood and the body, produce vitamins and amino acids, and manage nutrients and energy resources for the rest of the body.
 The organ’s function is also to neutralize countless artificial and toxic chemicals from food and the environment, which is no easy task.
 This is why so many dog lovers see such positive results when they take their dogs through a semi-annual liver cleanse.